 The amount of SAF that can be manufactured from available regional feedstock of lipids, forest residuals and MSW is summarized in Table 13.
-The total potential is sufficient to meet the volume requirements of the Port of Seattle's 2028 goal, though the price per gallon for pioneer facilities start at 2x the cost of conventional jet fuel.
+The total potential is sufficient to meet the volume requirements of the Port of Seattle's 2028 goal, though the price per gallon for pioneer facilities start at nearly 3x the cost of conventional jet fuel.
 The proportion of SAF to total distillate used in the models is included.
 However, these proportions can change significantly with process and equipment changes.
 The total distillate number is a more consistent measure by which to compare the process and feedstock combinations.
 The data in this report was reduced based on known supply constraints to provide values that are realistically available for regional SAF production.
-This feedstock quantity will be combined with cost values, SAF techno-economic analyses and supply chain analyses to provide estimated costs to produce SAF.
-The MSW values in Table 13 include both disposed and recovered MSW that is convertible to liquid fuels, as outlined in the previous section.
+This feedstock quantity was combined with cost values, SAF technoeconomic analyses and supply chain analyses to provide estimated costs to produce SAF.
+The amount of fuel assumes all of the available feedstock is utilized.